Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-embedded-agents.md

 ## Before you start

 * Read [Amplify Azure Gateway connected overview](/docs/connect_manage_environ/connect_azure_gateway/)
-* You will need information on Azure:
+* Gather the following Azure information:

-    * where the API service management is located (resource group name / API Management service name)
+    * Where the API service management is located (resource group name / API Management service name)
-    * service principal for using to Azure APIs
+    * Service principal for using Azure APIs
-    * event hub definition (namespace / name / policy / consumer group)
+    * Event hub definition (namespace / name / policy / consumer group)

 * It is recommended that you have access to the Azure CLI command line to run the necessary setup commands

 ## Objectives

-Learn how to quickly configure, install, and run your Embedded  agents with basic configuration using Axway Central CLI.
+Learn how to quickly configure, install, and run your Embedded agents using Axway Central CLI.

-Axway Central CLI and Amplify platform connectivity are required to configure the agent.
+{{< alert title="Note" color="primary" >}}Axway Central CLI and Amplify platform connectivity are required to configure the agent.{{< /alert >}}

+## Prerequisites

+Before installing and configuring your Embedded agents, make sure you have the following Embedded agent and Azure prerequisites.

-## Embedded agent configuration machine pre-requisites
+### Embedded agent configuration machine pre-requisites

 * Any machine (Windows / Linux / Mac) where:
     * You can access platform.axway.com, login.axway.com and axway.jfrog.io on port 443